Failed Prophecy and Sunk Costs

 (Click for a larger view.
 The original graph is here.)

 I don’t know why I assume that high-level economists would be more likely than some ordinary people to change their ideas to adjust for new facts.
 Fifty years ago, in The Structure of Scientific Revolutions, Thomas Kuhn showed that even in areas like chemistry and physics, scientists cling to their paradigms even in the face of accumulated anomalous facts.
 Why should big-shot economists be any different?
-It also occurs to me that it’s the most eminent in a profession who will be more resistant to change.
+It also occurs to me that those in a profession who will be more resistant to change are the most eminent.
 After all, it’s the people at the top who have the greatest amount invested in their ideas – publications, reputations, consultantships, and of course ego.
 Economists call these “sunk costs.”

 So how do they maintain their beliefs?